andrtell/cs-notes/c/2008-compile.md

 ----

-Building and installing a un-versioned library.
+Build and install a un-versioned library.

 ----